bekk/bekk-christmas/post/thecloud/serverless-containers-with-google-cloud-run.md

 You can specify a load of config flags when deploying or _updating_ a revision of your service.
 See full details [here](https://cloud.google.com/sdk/gcloud/reference/run/deploy).
 These configuration values can also be done directly in the Cloud Console/UI.
 Here are some examples.

-To update the [allocated memory](https://cloud.google.com/run/docs/configuring/memory-limits) for an instance use `gcloud run services update SERVICE-NAME --memory SIZE`.
+To update the [allocated memory](https://cloud.google.com/run/docs/configuring/memory-limits) for an instance use `gcloud run services update SERVICE-NAME --memory SIZE`

 You can change the [concurrency](https://cloud.google.com/run/docs/configuring/concurrency) (how many requests are dispatched in parallel per container) and the [`max number of instances`](https://cloud.google.com/run/docs/configuring/max-instances) with `--concurrency=[NUMBER]` and `--max-instances=[NUMBER]` respectively.
 This is very useful if you for example use Cloud Run as a consumer for a Pub/Sub Push subscription, where these values can tweak how fast you can process messages.